fxd24/fxd24.github.io/content/posts/data_pipeline.md

   - You need dynamic, in-app scheduling
   - You want controlled concurrency and misfire handling
   - You prefer app-integrated logs/metrics and easier testing

-TODO explain concretely why we chose APScheduler and not cron. use the example of the project to explain.
+For this project I chose APScheduler to keep polling logic, retries, and job coordination inside the app.
+It makes local testing trivial and avoids the operational dance of updating cron across environments.

 ## Putting it together